You da One

-"You da One" is a song by Barbadian singer Rihanna recorded for her sixth studio album, Talk That Talk (2011).
+"You da One" is a song by the Barbadian singer Rihanna recorded for her sixth album, Talk That Talk (2011).
 It was co-written by Rihanna with Ester Dean, Henry Walter, John Hill and Lukasz Gottwald.
 Production of the song was completed by Gottwald, under his production name Dr. Luke, and Cirkut.
 Kuk Harrell and Marcas Tovar recorded the track at the Sofital Paris Le Laubourg, Room 538, and Westlake Recording Studios in Los Angeles, California.
 It premiered on US radio on November 11, 2011, and was made available to download digitally throughout Europe and Australasia on November 14, 2011.
 It was added to US Mainstream, rhythmic and urban radio station playlists on November 29, 2011.
 Throughout December 2011 and January 2012, a remix extended play (EP) was released worldwide.

 Musically, "You Da One" is a mid-tempo pop and reggae song, which incorporates elements of electropop, dancehall and dubstep.
 It also features a dubstep bridge before the final chorus.
 It garnered positive reviews from music critics, many of whom complimented the West Indian and Caribbean tone, and compared it to "What's My Name?" and "Man Down", from her previous studio album Loud (2010).
-The song achieved moderate chart success; it peaked at number one on the US Dance Club Songs and number 14 on the Billboard Hot 100.
+The song achieved moderate chart success; it peaked at number 1 on the US Dance Club Songs and number 14 on the Billboard Hot 100.
 Internationally, it peaked inside the top 10 in New Zealand and the UK Hip Hop and R&B Singles Chart, and attained top twenty positions in Canada, Hungary, Norway and Sweden.

 To promote the song, an accompanying music video was shot in east London and directed by Melina Matsoukas.
 It was inspired by the 1971 film A Clockwork Orange, and premiered on December 23, 2011.
 It was mainly shot in black and white, and features Rihanna in a variety of different set ups, such as in a photo shoot and a lyric video game.
 At various points, lyrics are stamped across the video as Rihanna sings them.
 Hours after the release of the video, Norwegian photographer Sølve Sundsbø accused Rihanna and Matsoukas of plagiarism, suggesting that the scene featuring the singer wearing a white outfit with black dots was deliberately copied from his 2008 montage "Numero 93".